 A growing number of universities and community colleges are offering environmental management degree programs.
 Working in government agencies, environmental assessment firms, conservation authorities, and other organizations dedicated to the management of environmental resources is possible with this degree.
 The number of opportunities in this field has increased exponentially in recent years and is expected to continue to grow at a faster-than-average rate in the future.

 Read the requirements carefully before applying for admission to an environmental management degree program.
-Almost all schools require candidates to pass high school biology, chemistry, physics, and English courses, though the specifics vary institution.
+Almost all schools require candidates to pass high school biology, chemistry, physics, and English courses, though the specifics vary by institution.
 Because the number of applicants for this type of program is growing, admissions requirements are becoming more stringent.

 Consider the course offerings and internship opportunities when choosing a school for an environmental management degree.
 Although the degree programs will be similar, some schools will require a strong physical sciences background, while others will place a greater emphasis on communication skills.
 Take the time to look over your options and make sure you attend a school that emphasizes your strengths.